CloudChi/FX-Framework/Modules.md

   - Only called by scripts in an External file's Import Module

 - Public
-  - Only contain logic for version choosing
+  - Contain logic for versions
+  - Call scripts in Private subfolder
   - Callable from inside or outside the Module
-  - Call specifically-versioned scripts within the Private subfolder

 - Protected
-  - Only contain logic for version choosing
+  - Contain logic for versions
+  - Call scripts in Private subfolder
   - Callable only from inside the Module
-  - Call specifically-versioned scripts within the Private subfolder
-  - May get promoted to the Public subfolder if access is needed outside the Module
+  - Promoted to Public subfolder if access is needed outside Module

 - Private
   - Can contain logic
-  - Do the majority of the work
+  - Do the majority of the work (how do we say this???)
   - Versioned as changes are needed
     - Allows developers to test new code
     - Revert to old code by just calling a newer or older version from scripts within the Public or Protected subfolders